 Downtown Meditation Community

-The Downtown Meditation Community provides an environment where individuals come together to practice and study the dharma, the teachings of the Buddha.
-The community offers a refuge, a place to cultivate skillful qualities, concentration and discernment within the context of contemporary urban life.
+Downtown Meditation Community provides an environment where individuals come together to practice and study insight meditation.
+The heart of insight meditation is the practice of mindfulness, as explicated in the Buddha’s teaching on the Four Foundations of Mindfulness.
+DMC offers a refuge, a place to cultivate skillful qualities, concentration and discernment in New York City.

 At Downtown Meditation Community, it is our vision to:

-**Provide an opportunity for students to develop in dharma practice through a close, ongoing teacher-student relationship, as well as a relationship with other students.
+**Provide an opportunity for students to develop in their practice lf insight meditation through a close, ongoing teacher-student relationship, as well as a relationship with other students.
 DMC offers a developmental program of practice and study, allowing students to deepen in their skill in meditation and cultivating skillful qualities.

 **Establish a community of likeminded people, committed to dharma practice.
 Having a secure base, a community that embodies trust, care, kindness, and joyful companionship, we are able to make a wholehearted effort to alleviate our suffering and find greater happiness in our lives.

 Participation at Downtown Meditation Community is open to all interested students.